-Biblical meaning of the color white
+Appearances of the color white

-The most frequent Old Testament Hebrew words translated as 'white' are laben (Strong's Concordance #H3836) and tsachor (#H6715), which refers to the color's name, chur (#H2353), which refers to linen and laban (#H3835), which means to make something white.
-In the New Testament, the Greek word leukaino (#G3021) means to make white or whiten something, leukos (#G3022) refers to the color's name, and lampros (#G2986) refers to a radiant, magnificent white.
+The most frequent Old Testament Hebrew words referencing white are laben (Strong's Concordance #H3836) and tsachor (#H6715), which refers to its name, chur (#H2353), which refers to linen and laban (#H3835), which is to make something this coloration.
+In the New Testament, the Greek word leukaino (#G3021) is defined as whitening something, leukos (#G3022) refers to its name, and lampros (#G2986) refers to a radiant, magnificent version of this pigment.

-The color's use in Scripture lends itself to symbolically meaning righteousness (Daniel 7:9, Matthew 17:2, Mark 9:3, Luke 9:29, Revelation 1:12 - 14, 6:11, 19:8, 20:11) or pretending to be so (Revelation 6:2), or made pure (Daniel 11:35, 12:10, Psalm 51:7, Isaiah 1:18, Revelation 3:18, 7:9, 13 - 14).
+The use of white lends itself to representing righteousness (Daniel 7:9, Matthew 17:2, Mark 9:3, Luke 9:29, Revelation 1:12 - 14, 6:11, 19:8, 20:11) or pretending to be so (Revelation 6:2), or made pure (Daniel 11:35, 12:10, Psalm 51:7, Isaiah 1:18, Revelation 3:18, 7:9, 13 - 14).
 It also symbolizes wisdom (Revelation 1:14), holiness or dedication to God (2Chronicles 5:12, Mark 16:5, John 20:12, Acts 1:10, Revelation 4:4, 19:14) or joy (Ecclesiastes 9:8).

-The color of Prophecy
+The color of prophecy

 And I looked, and behold, there was a white horse; and the one who was sitting on it had a bow, and a crown was given to him; and he went out conquering, and to conquer.
 (Revelation 6:2, HBFV)

 And I saw heaven open; and behold, a white horse; and He Who sat on it is called Faithful and True and in righteousness He does judge and make war . . .
 And He was clothed with a garment dipped in blood; and His name is The Word of God.
 (Revelation 19:11, 13)

 Clearly, the horse of Revelation 19 represents righteousness and is rode by a glorified Jesus.
 The rider is clothed in a garment 'dipped in blood,' which is Christ's own blood shed for our sins, and his name is the 'word of God,' which is precisely what the apostle John calls Jesus (John 1:1).

 Second, Jesus does not need to conquer anything, as conquering implies a struggle where either side has a chance (however small) of gaining victory.
-Satan has ALWAYS lost against God and has a ZERO chance of ever winning even the tiniest of battles!
-He utterly and totally FAILED to get Jesus to sin just one time!
-In fact, the devil did not have the power to unilaterally lay a single finger against just ONE person (Job 1 - 2), but instead had to ask God for permission!
+Satan has always lost against God and has a zero chance of ever winning even the tiniest of battles!
+He utterly and totally failed to get Jesus to sin just one time!
+In fact, the devil did not have the power to unilaterally lay a single finger against just one person (Job 1 - 2), but instead had to ask God for permission!

-The horse of Revelation 6 represents the ability of Satan to deceive and SEEM like he represents God.
+The horse of Revelation 6 represents the ability of Satan to deceive and seem like he represents God.
 According to the apostle Paul, one of Satan's primary tactics is to lead people astray by appearing to be "an angel of light" who represents the truth (2Corinthians 11:13 - 14).
 He is, however, the father of deception and lies, and a master counterfeiter.
 In the end time, God permits him (Revelation 11:2, etc.) to deceive all mankind into thinking he is their 'savior.'